Two Views Are Better than One: Monocular 3D Pose Estimation with Multiview Consistency: Discussion and conclusion

 \textbf{Conclusion.} We present a novel method to enhance monocular 3D human pose estimation performance.
-By incorporating our multiview consistency loss during training in scenarios where 3D data is unavailable, we achieve notable improvements in performance when compared to relying solely on a 2D reprojection loss or no fine-tuning.
+By incorporating our multiview consistency loss during training in scenarios where 3D data is unavailable, we achieve notable performance improvements when compared to relying solely on 2D reprojection loss or no fine-tuning without requiring knowledge of the camera's extrinsic or intrinsic parameters.

+We demonstrate the efficacy of the proposed consistency loss by evaluating it on the Human3.6M~\cite{h36m_pami}, SkiPose \cite{sporri2016reasearch}, and SportsPose~\cite{ingwersen2023sportspose} datasets.
+Following the semi-supervised protocol for Human3.6M, we advance the weakly supervised state-of-the-art precision.

 A thorough analysis exploring various configurations involving the number of views and camera placement reveals that an effective enhancement is achieved with just two appropriately positioned views.
 We observe that positioning the cameras at a 90-degree angle yields consistently good performance compared to other combinations of views.
-This demonstrates that, through the use of our multiview consistency loss, it is feasible to capture new domain data for fine-tuning a model with a simple setup needing only two appropriately positioned and time-synchronized cameras.
+This demonstrates that, through the use of our multiview consistency loss, it is feasible to capture new domain data for fine-tuning a 3D model with a simple setup needing only two appropriately positioned and time-synchronized cameras.

 With this paper, we also release six new views of sports activities to the SportsPose~\cite{ingwersen2023sportspose} dataset.
 Together with the new data we propose a new test protocol for the dataset and provide a simple baseline relying on MotionBERT~\cite{motionbert2022} and our proposed consistency loss.